Financial Product Reviews

 - Mortgage rates change often

-While you may have heard of Wealthsimple, did you know that Wealthsimple also offers Wealthsimple Self-Directed Investing?
+While you may have heard of Wealthsimple, did you know that Wealthsimple also offers Wealthsimple Trade?
 And it’s a little different.
 They advertise it as “a simpler way to trade,” and it’s hard to argue with that.
 You can only open a handful of account types.
 You can trade stocks, ETFs, options, margin, and corporate products on Canadian and U.S. exchanges.
 And that’s about it.

 - Well designed and easy to use app